bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Transactions are used to write or read data from T-streams.
 The transaction is also a basic recovery element.
 This means, that in case of a crash, the processing can recover from a transaction.

-Consumer iterates over transactions from earliest to the latest and reads data from every transaction.
+Transactions are iterated from the earliest to the latest and data are read from every transaction.
 After a transaction (or transaction set) is handled properly, the checkpoint is performed which means that even in case of a crash or for another reason the processing will continue with the transaction which is the next to the processed one.

 Checkpoint Group
 """""""""""""""""""""